realbatuhan/fSOAR/README.md

 $Flask-Migrate==3.1.0
 $Jinja2==3.0.1

-can install al needed requirements by using the requirements.txt
+Can install all needed requirements by using the requirements.txt

 Screenshot of interface: